 Written in C with virtually no dependencies, the software runs on any Linux computer with a 3.x kernel version or newer.
 The sandbox is lightweight, the overhead is low.
 There are no complicated configuration files to edit, no socket connections open, no daemons running in the background.
 All security features are implemented directly in Linux kernel and available on any Linux computer.
+The program is released under GPL v2 license.

 Firejail can sandbox any type of processes: servers, graphical applications, and even user login sessions.
 The software includes security profiles for a large number of Linux programs: Mozilla Firefox, Chromium, VLC, Transmission etc. To start the sandbox, prefix your command with “firejail”: